Vinlock/twerker/README.md

 - 🧵 **Thread Pools**: Create worker pools for processing multiple tasks in parallel
 - 🔄 **Asynchronous**: Promise-based API for seamless integration
 - 🧩 **Preserves Context**: Your functions run with proper access to imports and dependencies
+- 🌐 **Full Dependency Support**: Access sibling functions and imported modules in your worker threads
 - 🏁 **Clean Exit**: Worker pools terminate properly when no longer needed

 ## Installation